 🔤

 Why Q?
 Glutamine's one-letter code is Q — not an obvious choice from the name.
-The story goes that G was already taken (glycine), L was taken (leucine), and U was avoided because it could be confused with uracil.
-Q was chosen partly because it's rare and unused, and partly because it vaguely echoes the sound of "glutamine" in some phonetic systems.
+G was already taken (glycine), L was taken (leucine), and U was avoided because it could be confused with uracil.
+Q was chosen partly because it is rare and unused, and partly because it vaguely echoes the sound of "glutamine" in some phonetic systems.
 It remains one of the more whimsical assignments in biochemical nomenclature.

 🔬